surniaulula/wpsso-faq/README.md

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-faq/assets/icon-256x256.png"></p>

-<p>Adds a FAQs admin menu item (like Posts and Pages) to manage Question / Answer pages along with FAQ categories.</p>
+<p>Adds a FAQs admin menu item (bellow Posts and Pages) to manage individual Question / Answer pages and FAQ categories.</p>

-<p>Offers a <code>[faq]</code> and <code>[question]</code> shortcode to include a list of FAQs by category, or individual Questions and Answers in your post/page content.</p>
+<p>Offers a <code>[faq]</code> and <code>[question]</code> shortcode to include a list of FAQs by category, or individual Questions and Answers, in your post/page content.</p>

-<p>Optional: See the <a href="https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy">WordPress Theme Handbook &gt; Custom Taxonomy section</a> for details on (optionally) creating a different template for FAQ category archive webpages using your existing theme archive template.</p>
+<p>Optional: See the <a href="https://developer.wordpress.org/themes/template-files-section/taxonomy-templates/#custom-taxonomy">WordPress Theme Handbook &gt; Custom Taxonomy section</a> for details on (optionally) creating a different template specifically for FAQ category webpages based on your current theme archive template.</p>

 <blockquote>
-  <p>Note that this add-on manages Question / Answer pages along with FAQ categories -- it does not create meta tags or Schema markup in webpages.
-If you need <strong>Schema FAQPage</strong> markup FAQ category archive webpages, you will need the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup (Premium) add-on</a> to create that markup.</p>
+  <p>Note that this add-on manages Question / Answer pages and FAQ categories -- it does not create meta tags or Schema markup in webpages.
+If you need <strong>Schema FAQPage</strong> markup for FAQ category archive webpages, you will need the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup (Premium) add-on</a> to create that Schema FAQPage markup.</p>
 </blockquote>

 <h3>WPSSO Core Plugin Required</h3>